COVIDSchoolDataHub/StateAssmtDataRepository/Version 1.1/state code/California/README.md

 Download the original .xlsx files and place them into the "Original Data Files" folder.

+Download the "ca_unmerged_may2024" file from the drive (California -> Unmerged -> Unmerged as of May 2024) and place it in the main California folder.

 Download the NCES files for unmerged districts (.dta files) and place them into the "Unmerged Districts" folder.

-There are 15 .do files.
+There are 16 .do files.

 Run them in the following order: